Advocate & Solicitor | Admitted as an advocate and solicitor: 05/10/2000

 BC ID BC/A/1092 | LPA Regulated

-He recently led a 6-member delegation of investigative lawyers to present expert views at the Permanent Peoples’ Tribunal on Genocide Against Rohingya, Kachin and other minorities held at the University of Queen Mary, London (6-7 March 2017).
+In March 2017, he led a 6-member delegation of investigative lawyers to present expert views at the Permanent Peoples’ Tribunal (PPT) on Genocide Against Rohingya, Kachin and other minorities held at the University of Queen Mary, London (6-7 March 2017) and undertook the role of deputy prosecutor at the PPT concluding session held at University of Malaya’s Faculty of Law in Kuala Lumpur, Malaysia (18-22 September 2017).

 Qualifications/ Professional affiliations